josemvas/jobrun/README.rst

 #########################################
-Enqueuer: Submit any job to any queue
+JobQueuer: Submit any job to any queue
 #########################################

-Enqueuer is a python module and command line utility to readily submit jobs to HPC clusters.
+JobQueuer is a python module and command line utility to readily submit jobs to HPC clusters.
 It is compatible with PBS, LSF and Slurm schedulers and currently supports the following simulation software: